Faculty & Contacts

 FAX: (614) 287-5235

 I have been with Columbus State in the Veterinary Technology program since January of 1999.
 I spent the first 7 years as an adjunct instructor and became full time faculty Autumn of 2006.
-I teach Radiology, Introduction to Small Animal Medicine, Small Animal Health and Disease, Clinical Applications I and II and assist in anesthesia lab within the program.
+I teach Introduction to Small Animal Medicine, Principle of Veterinary Radiography, Veterinary Anatomy and Physiology, Small Animal Health and Disease and Clinical Applications I and II within the program.
 I am also one of the attending veterinarians taking care of the 24 dogs and 22 cats housed within the Veterinary Technology facility.
-Outside of the classroom, I spend my free time training and showing my dogs in agility, obedience and rally.
-I live with my husband, 2 Shelties, 2 Yorkies, and 5 cats.
+I oversee the acquisition and adoptions of the animals within the veterinary technology program.

 1983 B.S. in Natural Resources from The Ohio State University